1. Arch Support

 A supportive sneaker should fit snugly without pinching or causing discomfort.
 Make sure there’s enough room in the toe box and that your heel doesn’t slip when you walk.

-A black leather sneaker with perforated details, padded insole, and flexible rubber traction outsole.
+A durable leather and mesh sneaker with Abzorb® cushioning and a flexible rubber traction outsole.

 A white leather sneaker with padded insoles and flexible rubber outsole for all-day comfort.